cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 A Value Object bases its notion of equality on field values within the class.
 Thus, two date objects may be the same if their day, month, and year values are the same.
 <br>
-For value objects to work properly in these cases it’s a very good idea to make them immutable.
+For value objects to work properly in these cases it's a very good idea to make them immutable.
-Value Objects shouldn’t be persisted as complete records.
+Value Objects shouldn't be persisted as complete records.
-Treat something as a Value Object when you’re basing equality on something other than an identity.
+Treat something as a Value Object when you're basing equality on something other than an identity.